-The revolving credit facility includes a sub-limit of \$10.0 million for letters of credit and a sub-limit of \$25.0 million for swingline loans.
-The Facilities replaced the Company's \$150.0 million senior secured revolving credit facility under the Original Credit Agreement.
+The Revolving Facility includes a sub-limit of \$10.0 million for letters of credit and a sub-limit of \$25.0 million for swingline loans.
 The Facilities are available for working capital and general corporate purposes that comply with the terms of the Amended Credit Agreement.
 Under the Amended Credit Agreement, revolving loans and swingline loans may be borrowed, repaid and reborrowed until March 3, 2020, at which time all amounts borrowed must be repaid.
-The term loan is payable in quarterly installments of 2.50% of the original principal amount of the term loan until March 31, 2017, thereafter increasing to 3.75% of the original principal amount of the term loan, in each case plus accrued and unpaid interest.
+The term loan was payable in quarterly installments of 2.50% of the original principal amount of the term loan until March 31, 2017, and thereafter increased to 3.75% of the original principal amount of the term loan, in each case plus accrued and unpaid interest.
 Revolving, swingline and term loans may be prepaid at any time without penalty.
 Revolving and term loans bear interest, at the Company's option, at either (i) a floating rate per annum equal to the base rate plus a margin of between 0.50% and 1.25%, depending on the Company's leverage ratio as of the most recently ended fiscal quarter or (ii) a floating per annum rate equal to the applicable LIBOR rate for a specified period, plus a margin of between 1.50% and 2.25%, depending on the Company's leverage ratio as of the most recently ended fiscal quarter.
 Swingline loans bear interest at a floating rate per annum equal to the base rate plus a margin of between 0.50% and 1.25%, depending on the Company's leverage ratio as of the most recently ended fiscal quarter.
 Base rate is defined as the greatest of (A) Wells Fargo's prime rate, (B) the federal funds rate plus 0.50% or (C) the applicable LIBOR rate for a period of one month plus 1.00%.
 A default interest rate shall apply on all obligations during certain events of default under the Amended Credit Agreement at a rate per annum equal to 2.00% above the applicable interest rate.
 The Company will pay to each lender a facility fee on a quarterly basis based on the unused amount of each lender's commitment to make revolving loans, of between 0.20% and 0.35%, depending on the Company's leverage ratio as of the most recently ended fiscal quarter.
-The Company will also pay to the applicable lenders on a quarterly basis certain fees based on the daily amount available to be drawn under each outstanding letter of credit, including aggregate letter of credit commissions of between 1.50% and 2.25%, depending on the Company's leverage ratio as of the most recently ended fiscal quarter, and issuance fees of 0.125% per annum.
+The Company will also pay to the applicable lenders on a quarterly basis certain fees based on the daily amount available to be drawn under each outstanding letter of credit, including aggregate letter of credit commissions of between 1.50% and 2.25%, depending on the Company's leverage ratio as of the most recently ended fiscal quarter, and issuance fees of

+0.125% per annum.
 The Company is also obligated to pay Wells Fargo, as agent, fees customary for a credit facility of this size and type.